Technology Wireless Charging Qi2

 Engineering Insight: Look for chargers with Ferrite Shielding.
 Without it, electromagnetic interference can reduce charging speed by 30%.
 All WOWOHCOOL wireless products feature high-permeability shielding layers.

-Our Qi2 Wireless Chargers and Magnetic Power Banks use N52H magnets—the strongest commercial grade available—to lock the coils into the "Sweet Spot" every time, achieving up to 85% efficiency.
-This is the same technology used in Apple's MagSafe, now standardized in Qi2 MPP (Magnetic Power Profile).
+Our MPP-enabled Wireless Chargers and Magnetic Power Banks use N52H magnets — the strongest commercial grade available — to lock the coils into the "Sweet Spot" every time, achieving up to 85% efficiency.
+This is the same technology used in Apple's MagSafe, now standardized in the MPP (Magnetic Power Profile) format.

 WOW10 Qi2 Magnetic Wireless Charger - 15W Fast Charging

-This innovation solves the 5-year pain point of wireless charging: misalignment.
-With Qi2, users get consistent fast charging without worrying about perfect placement.
+This innovation solves the 5-year pain point of cordless charging: misalignment.
+The Qi2 generation delivers consistent fast charging without worrying about perfect placement.

 Aluminum Heat Dissipation Layer